Tom-PIT/Connected.Docs/en/Sales/Documents/IssuedInvoices.md

    Publishing moves the document from **Draft** to **Committed**, finalizes totals, and enables accounting export and further processing.

 > [!NOTE]
 > Once published, an issued invoice cannot be edited or deleted.
-> If a correction is needed, use **Reverse document** to create a credit note via the *Reversals* workflow.
+If a correction is needed, use **[Reverse document](../../Logistics/Documents/Reversals.md)** action in the menu.

 ### Editing an issued invoice